r4tchette/namu/README.md

 # namu
-ite is published at https://r4tchette.github.io/namu/
+The site is published at https://r4tchette.github.io/namu/